Tim-Maes/GraphR/README.md

 This project holds some core logic that we need in our solution.
 In the template, we have logic that wires up handlers and dapper mappings to the `ServiceCollection`.

+## Autowiring

+This project uses the `Bindicate` library to autowire dependencies by using attributes, so we don't bloat the `ServiceCollectionExtensions`.